 The first thing you need to keep in mind is that smart technology is an industry in rapid development.
 This means the following:

-- Products become obsolete quickly
+- Even top smart home devices can become obsolete quickly

-- There are many brands on the market
+- There are many brands on the market to make your home smart

 - Interactivity may be limited

 In short, you should be wary about the kinds of products that you install in your home as a way to impress buyers.
 Home buyers, especially buyers on the younger end of the spectrum, are accustomed to using various types of smart technology beyond smartphones.
 They may already have preferences about the best brands, and expect that whatever you have is going to be at the top of the line.
-Ask your real estate agent for recommendations before you start making investments, so that your upgrades will be appreciated by the average home buyer.
+Ask your real estate agent for recommendations before you start making a smart home, so that your upgrades will be appreciated by the average home buyer.

 Full Home Automation vs Individual Technologies